python/pythoncapi-compat/README.rst

 pythoncapi_compat.h functions
 =============================

-Some functions related to frame objects are not available on PyPy.
+Some functions related to frame objects and tracing are not available on PyPy.

 Python 3.10
 -----------